SAP-samples/ui5-typescript-walkthrough/steps/18/README.md

 ### Preview

 ![](https://sdk.openui5.org/docs/topics/loiofbc48e23cc7d45e393cc95bbbfc6e0a3_LowRes.png "An icon is now displayed in the dialog box")

 <sup>*An icon is now displayed in the dialog box*</sup>

+You can access the live preview by clicking on this link: [🔗 Live Preview of Step 18](https://sap-samples.github.io/ui5-typescript-walkthrough/step-18/index-cdn.html).

+To download the solution for this step as a zip file, just choose the link here: [📥 Download Solution for Step 15](https://sap-samples.github.io/ui5-typescript-walkthrough/ui5-typescript-walkthrough-step-18.zip).

 ***